CEDL2017/homework4-Bi-CycleGAN-for-pix2pix2pix/report.md

 ### My thoughts
 you can make some comments on the your own homework, e.g. what's the strength? what's the limitation?

 In the women <-> segmentation transformation, the body segmentation is roughly transformed to the corresponding body (skin, clothes, face).
 But the image background is noisy and meaningless.
 I think this is because the images contain only body part segmentaion while no background segmentaion, so learning a structured background is hard for the model.
-In the child <-> segmentation transformation, the transformation is and
+In the child <-> segmentation transformation, the transformation is poor and I think the training epoch is not enough.

 ### Others